You can protect your data by encrypting a partition in Linux.

-With Linux you have a number of ways to add encryption to your servers and desktops.
+With Linux, you actually have a number of ways to add encryption to your servers and desktops.
 One of the more secure routes is encrypting an entire partition (as opposed to folder-level encryption).
-By encrypting an entire partition, you no longer have to worry that you might have left a crucial directory unencrypted.
+By encrypting an entire partition in Linux, you no longer have to worry that you might have left a crucial directory unencrypted.

-Before we get to the encryption, we have to install the tool to take care of the process.
+Before we get to the encryption in Linux, we have to install the tool to take care of the process.
 For this demonstration we will be using Ubuntu, to encrypt the partition sdb1.

 Open up a terminal window and issue the command: